Vertafore/grunt-docular/README.md

 ```

 #### Run the grunt-docular tasks
-Now within your docular-test project, run grunt to compile the Angular and Docular source
+Now within your docular-test project, run grunt to compile the Angular and Docular source:
 ```shell
 grunt docular // you can also do "grunt" beaucse we set up "docular" as the default
 ```

-Now start up the NodeJS server so you can view the documentation
+Now start up the NodeJS server so you can view the documentation:
 ```shell
 grunt docular-server
 ```